xStFtx/securedrop-poc/README.md

 3. Compromise the anonymity of sources
 4. Gain access to the journalist's credentials

-According to SecureDrop's bug bounty program, this qualifies as a P1 vulnerability worth $2000+ since it enables "RCE on the source interface" and the "recovery of decrypted SecureDrop submissions."

 ## Responsible Disclosure

-This vulnerability has been responsibly disclosed to the Freedom of the Press Foundation through their bug bounty program on Bugcrowd.
+This vulnerability has been responsibly disclosed to the Freedom of the Press Foundation through their bug bounty program.

 ## Legal Disclaimer